Weakly Supervised Concept Map Generation through Task-Guided Graph Translation: Experiments

+Compared with traditional graph-based approaches, \textit{GT-D2G} gains 3\%, 15\%, 11\% over the best results of traditional approaches on \textit{NYT}, \textit{AMiner}, and \textit{Yelp}, respectively.
+Moreover, it surpasses the end-to-end \textit{doc2graph} method by 5\%, 2\% and 1\%, correspondingly.
+As mentioned in the toy example (Fig.~\ref{fig:intro_examples}) and $\S$\ref{ssec:experiment-settings}, both \textit{AutoPhrase}, \textit{TextRank} and \textit{CMB-MDS} are existing unsupervised concept map generation models.
+These three models are capable of generating concept maps according to their own customized metrics (\eg, frequency-based, connectivity-based, summarization-based), but they can not utilize the downstream task's signals to supervise the generation process.
+Consequently, concepts generated by these models are not task-oriented, and thus leading to the poor classification performance.
+On the other hand, \dg is the only compared model that is specifically designed for weakly-supervised concept map generation.
+As reflected in the experimental results, \dg is the major competitor of our \gtd (excluding the SOTA document classification models).

+To better understand the effectiveness of our proposed techniques ($\S$\ref{sec:approach}), we closely study the four variants of \textit{GT-D2G} regarding the effectiveness of NLP pipelines (\textit{-init}), node-and-link iterative generation (\textit{-path} and \textit{-neigh}), and flexible-size graph generation (\textit{-var}).
 In particular, to evaluate the effectiveness of incorporating NLP pipelines, we implement \textit{GT-D2G-init} that directly encodes all nodes in the initial semantic-rich concept maps to make predictions.
-The experiment results in Table~\ref{tab:main_results} show that \textit{GT-D2G-init} outperforms all traditional baselines on three datasets and outperforms \textit{doc2graph} on \textit{NYT} and \textit{Yelp}, which demonstrate that our initial concept maps are helpful for the downstream tasks.
-The significant improvement on \textit{NYT} may be due to the entity\&event-centric characteristic of news documents, which is more effectively captured by our initial graph; while the initial graphs are less effective on scientific papers and custom reviews.
-Upon \textit{GT-D2G-init}, other three ablations add Graph Translator module to obtain a more concise concept map, since the initial concept map often contains 20-40 nodes and the translated concept map contains less than 10 nodes.
-In addition, the translated concept map is more effective as it achieves higher document classification accuracy.
+Table~\ref{tab:main_results} show that \textit{GT-D2G-init} outperforms all traditional graph-based baselines with $1.23$ on \textit{NYT}, $7.13\%$ on \textit{AMiner}, and $7.49\%$ on \textit{Yelp}.
+Comparing \textit{GT-D2G-init} with \dg, \textit{GT-D2G-init} achieves $1.23\%$ and $0.26\%$ gains on \textit{NYT} and \textit{Yelp}, while \textit{GT-D2G-init} is worse by $0.3\%$ on \textit{AMiner}.
+Hence, the observed experimental results support the benefits of utilizing concept maps derived from NLP pipelines.
+Upon \textit{GT-D2G-init}, the other three variants add the Graph Translator module to obtain a more concise concept map, since the initial concept maps often contain 20-40 nodes and the translated concept maps contain less than 10 nodes.
+According to the experimental results, the translated concept maps are preferable to initial concept maps, as they can further improve \textit{GT-D2G-init} by $1.81\%$ on \textit{NYT}, $1.77\%$ on \textit{AMiner}, and $0.83\%$ on \textit{Yelp}.